Bug Bounty Program

 Guarantee Certificates

 If there are no bugs found for a long time, we can issue certificates stating the current amount of rewards and how long they have stood, the library's dollar years.
 For example, if a bounty of $1000 has stood for four years, the dollar years will be 4000 dollar years.
+This can be used as an indication for the quality of the library.

 Contact Information